-At the present time the reorganization of our Company in RED (characterized by globalization, interdependence, migration, climate change, economic crisis, increasing activity 'online', developing digital technologies, ...), new values and behaviors (digital ) are emerging and spreading widely (transparency, consistency, social and environmental factors, collaboration / sharing, the intangible value 'VOI' sustainable development, diversity, self / self-learning, collective intelligence, ...), whose impact can be seen both global and local, as the situation eg ' GM Soy in Paraguay ',' Wikileaks 'recent discussion of the so-called' Sinde Law 'in the Spanish Senate and the problem of the 'Air Traffic Controllers' , creation and social sharing information and knowledge on YouTube , Wikipedia , Tweeter , etc..
+In the present reorganization of our network society (characterized by globalization, interdependence, migration, climate change, economic crisis, increasing activity 'online' digital technology development, ...), new values and behaviors (digital culture ) they are emerging and spreading widely (transparency, consistency, social and environmental factor, collaboration / sharing, intangible value 'VOI' sustainable development, diversity, self-management / self-learning, collective intelligence, ...), whose impact is manifested both at global and local, as eg the situation of ' transgenic soybean in Paraguay ',' Wikileaks 'recent discussion of the so-called' Sinde Law 'in the Spanish Senate and the problem of the 'Air Traffic Controllers' , creation and social sharing information and knowledge on YouTube , Wikipedia , Tweeter , etc.

-To this list, you can add this example of impact and social commitment and training of television, with the film at hand 'History of Planned Obsolescence' , for his contribution to the time of trying to understand, adapt and act, at the present time of change and reorganization mentioned.
+To this list, you can incorporate the present exemplary impact and social and educational commitment to the television, the documentary at hand 'history of planned obsolescence' , for his contribution when it comes to trying to understand, adapt and act, at this time of change and reorganization mentioned.

-In fact, to try to understand some unsustainability of current development model (with unlimited growth for unlimited consumption and waste), and on the other the need to find alternative sustainable model, it is interesting to analyze and understand the concept and history of 'Planned Obsolescence' central argument of the documentary.
+Indeed, to try to understand some unsustainability of current development model (with corresponding unlimited growth and unlimited consumption waste), and secondly the need to find a sustainable alternative model, it is interesting to analyze and understand the concept and history 'planned obsolescence' central argument of the documentary.

-As the end of the chain, the 'OP' cause a continuous flow of 'waste' that just mainly in the third world (in the documentary shows the example of Ghana as a recipient of 'e-waste', that 80% can not be repaired and end up being abandoned in landfills, which destroy the environment).
+As the end of the chain, 'OP' causes a continuous flow of 'waste' newly primarily in the Third World (the Ghana example shown in the documentary as a recipient of 'electronic waste', that 80% They can not be repaired and end up being dumped in landfills, which destroy the environment).

-It is worth noting two recent examples of 'OP' mentioned in the documentary, as shown in turn to 'OP' and a new type of consumer, and activism in the Internet age.
-The first corresponds to a class action lawsuit against 'Apple' in the U.S., which occurred in December 2003, following the action taken by the Neistat brothers (see video) against Apple, after buying an iPod, break the battery at 18 months and not let Apple battery repair, 'had to change the entire apparatus'.
+It is worth noting two recent examples of 'OP' mentioned in the documentary, as shown in turn 'OP' and a new type of consumer, and activism in the Internet age.
+The first corresponds to a class action lawsuit against 'Apple' in the US, which occurred in December 2003, following the action taken by the Neistat brothers (see video) against Apple, after buying an iPod, Battery break at 18 months and not allow Apple to repair the battery, 'you had to change the whole system. "

 The second instance occurs in Barcelona.
-Mark one days check that your printer is not working, leads to different technical and the solution offered is not worth it to repair it, better buy a new one.
-Not satisfied with the answer, and convinced that it can be repaired, consult the manual, and discover that the 'life' of the printer is set in advance by the manufacturer by a chip, which counts the number of impressions that have taken up the date, so that when it reaches the threshold set, the printer stops working.
-Through the Internet, there is a software identifies which resets said counter.
-Since contact the SW Russian developer, you download it, the counter is reset and the printer starts working again.
+Mark one days check that your printer is not working, it leads to different technical services and the solution offered is that it is not worth repairing, better to buy a new one.
+Not satisfied with the response, and convinced that it can be repaired, see the manual, and discover that the 'life' of the printer is preprogrammed by the manufacturer by a chip, which counts the number of prints that have taken up the date, so that when the stop set is reached, the printer stops working.
+Through Internet, it identifies that there is a software which resets said counter.
+Contacted the Russian developer SW, unloads, the counter is reset and the printer starts working again.

-For critical to the Company's growth, or wastage ('Use and Throw'), and defenders of the 'Theory of Economic degrowth',' not enough to reform the production processes, but must rethink the economy and our values ( paradigm change, cultural change) ', proposing an economic downturn to abandon the' Company Growth ', warn that because the logic of' unlimited growth 'is not sustainable in the long term, because it is based on a contradiction ...
+For critical to the Company's growth, or waste ('throwaway'), and defenders of the "Theory of Economic Decrease ',' not enough to reform production processes, but should rethink the economy and our values ( paradigm change, cultural change) ', proposing an economic slowdown to abandon the' Growth Company 'because warn that the logic of "unlimited growth" is not sustainable in the long term because it is based on a contradiction ...

-"Whoever believes that limited growth supports a limited planet, or is mad or an economist.
+"Whoever believes that limited growth is compatible with a limited planet, or this madman or an economist.
 The tragedy is that we are all economists "( Serge Latouche )

-Finally, and as a university professor, I can not help but continue to reflect, to assume my responsibility and desire to act, when explicitly mentioned in the documentary that "for there to be the ' OP ', it was necessary that engineers and designers asumiesen, and assume the logic of 'unlimited growth'.
-In this regard I am pleased to quote the blog of Engineering and sustainability for the S XXI , as a sign of concern and ongoing commitment, with respect to social and environmental factor on the part of the engineers, when exercising as professionals and citizens .
+Finally, and as a university professor, I can not help but continue to reflect, to assume my responsibility and desire to act when explicitly in the document mentions that 'for there to be' OP ', it has been necessary for engineers and asumiesen designers, and assume the logic of 'unlimited growth'.
+In this regard I am pleased to mention the blog Engineering and sustainability for the S XXI , as a sign of concern and ongoing commitment, with respect to social and environmental factor, by engineers, at the time of exercise as professionals and citizens .